 The Modern urban design consists of the planning of cities and their resources using integration with 21st-century technologies.

 The MIT Media Lab hosts an online short course on GetSmarter called Beyond Smart Cities: Emerging Design and Technology.
 MIT faculty lead discussions on how disruptive technologies can be incorporated into urban planning to develop smarter, more sustainable, and more responsive cities.

-The six-week course is divided into six modules: design and technology for people-centric cities; the mobility revolution and urban robotics; the live-work transformation (robotics, prefabrication, and technology); a network of neighborhoods (AI, real-time simulation, and emerging systems); sustainable communities (local production and lower consumption); and governance (token economies and algorithmic zoning for prosocial behaviors).
-The course costs $3,000 and requires seven to nine hours of study per week.
+The six-week course is divided into six modules: design and technology for people-centric cities; the mobility revolution and urban robotics; the live-work transformation (robotics, prefabrication, and IoT technology); a network of neighborhoods (AI, real-time simulation, and emerging systems); sustainable communities (local production and lower consumption); and governance (token economies and algorithmic zoning for prosocial behaviors).
+The course costs $2,900 and requires seven to nine hours of study per week.

 Lund University offers a short course called Greening the Economy: Sustainable Cities, hosted by Coursera.
 This five-week course explores the concept of urban design through the lens of green transformation, connecting key trends of urbanization, decarbonization, and sustainability.

 User experience designers are responsible for the customer-facing side of technological products.
 Human-computer interaction specialists research traditional and nontraditional methods of interfacing with technology.